TrelisResearch/arc-agi-2025/llm-python/README.md

 ## Cost Management

-The tool automatically tracks costs with high precision:
+The tool automatically tracks costs with high precision and thread-safe accumulation:
 - **Token usage**: Input/output tokens per request with detailed breakdowns
 - **Model-specific pricing**: Accurate rates for all 29 supported OpenAI models
 - **Running totals**: Cumulative costs across all tasks in a session
 - **6-decimal precision**: Shows costs down to $0.000001 for accurate budget tracking
+- **Thread-safe tracking**: Safe cost accumulation across parallel workers
+- **Detailed logging**: Cost breakdowns included in all task logs for budget management

 **Cost accumulation**: Costs accumulate across all tasks in a session but reset between script runs.